BlueBrain/functionalizer/docs/usage.rst

                            forcing their recomputation; possible values: F (for filtered, implies E) or E (for extended with synapse properties)
-     --no-morphos          run spykfunc without morphologies; note: ChC cells wont be patched and branch_type field won't be part of the result

 Use the `--format-hdf5` flag to obtain output in HDF5.
 This is not guaranteed to work with larger circuits.